FAQ (Frequently Asked Questions) on Intelligence

 An average adult, with an IQ of 100, surpasses the intelligence of a 10-year-old child.

-But can we establish a finer hierarchy—one that goes beyond broad comparisons, such as between a child and an adult—and instead distinguishes between two European adults, for example?
+Can we, however, establish a finer hierarchy—one that goes beyond broad comparisons such as child versus adult and distinguishes, for instance, between two adults of similar background?

 Different Types of Intelligence?

-If there were truly different, unrelated types of intelligence, it would imply that a person who is highly intelligent in one area might be completely lacking in another.
+If there truly were distinct and unrelated types of intelligence, a person highly skilled in one area could be completely deficient in another.

-In that case, there would be no reliable way to quantify or rank intelligence overall.
+In that case, there would be no reliable way to quantify or rank intelligence as a whole.

 However, research has shown that: